Royal Caribbean to offer internet service from SpaceX

 SpaceX's service is different, relying on thousands of satellites orbiting much closer to Earth that all work in tandem to beam internet to the ground.
 Eventually, SpaceX hopes to blanket the entire planet in connectivity using as many as 30,000 satellites.
 Nearly 3,000 are already working in orbit.

-But Royal Caribbean has relied on a different internet service with satellites orbiting closer to the ground than geosynchronous satellites but still higher than SpaceX's.
+But Royal Caribbean International has relied on a different internet service with satellites orbiting closer to the ground than geosynchronous satellites but still higher than SpaceX's.
 The prior deal was with a company called O3b, a Starlink competitor that began launching its satellites in 2013.
-(O3b has since been acquired by geosynchronous satellite operator SES, the company told CNN Business.)
+(O3b has since been acquired by geosynchronous satellite operator SES.)

+"Royal Caribbean International remains a customer of ours, and we look forward to continuing to grow and evolve our partnership in the coming years," SES told CNN Business via email, adding that their contract with Royal Caribbean has never been exclusive and "competition is good as it drives the industry to develop innovative experiences."

 SpaceX's service so far has gained its fans and critics.
 While many have hailed the expansion of high-speed connectivity, the sheer number of satellites required to make the service operational has raised concerns about the impact on astronomy and debris in outer space.